Anthony St. Clair

 With couples nationwide ready to tie to knot after pandemic delays, the next few years could be a boom time for weddings.
 2021 saw 1,934,982 weddings in the US alone, at an average cost of $27,063 per wedding.
 Whether you’ve been wanting to start a wedding venue as your primary business or a side hustle, writing a wedding venue business plan can help you say “I do” to your startup.

 Like the perfect wedding speech, your business plan is just long enough to do what it needs to do, but short enough so you can get on with the good stuff.
-That’s why we recommend using the lean plan format.
-It’s a short, typically 1-page, plan that covers all of the necessary information to build a wedding venue business.
+That’s why we recommend using the one-page plan format to cover all of the necessary information to build a wedding venue business.

 As you plan your wedding venue business, here are a few things to keep in mind that can help you become a business newlywed on a path to success.

 As a wedding venue, location is everything.
 Your goal is simple: Understand what will compel people to hold their special day at your special place, and what makes your location a good site logistically.

 Here are a few questions to help you nail down the value your site presents to customers:

 If you don’t offer something as part of your business, that also gives you opportunities to partner with other businesses, For example, if your services won’t include food service, form relationships with local caterers.
 Customers seeking wedding or other event planning may already have a caterer in mind, but many will also appreciate knowing that you have a list of partners you recommend and regularly work with.

 Location informs everything about your plan and your marketing.
 A venue in a city might appeal to one type of wedding customer.
 Or, if your venue is outside a major urban area, it can be an opportunity for guests to come together while getting away from it all.